Lemon Trees

 Lemon trees are small evergreen citrus that produce yellow fruit with juicy sour flavorful flesh.
 Use the pulp and rind in culinary and baking.
 Lemon trees are strong and vigorous, growing fast and bearing fruit prolifically.
 Trees produce fruit year-round.
 A wonderful addition to any backyard.
 Soon you can plant a tree and pick your own fruit.
 Very fragrant flowers and fruit.
 Also, Lemon aroma is a must have for your home.

-Lemons are one of the most popular fruit trees.
+Lemons are one of the most popular citrus trees.
 During Ancient times, Lemon entered into Europe through Italy, then to Persia (Iran) and Egypt around 700 AD.

 Lemon are vigorous fruit trees that grow quickly.
 Water newly planted trees once to twice a week in the spring to summer.
 Lemons are sensitive to cold winters below 30 degrees F, so they must be protected from frost.
 Grow in the Full Sun and well draining soils.